-The Music Enrichment Program (MEP), started in 1988 in Pico Rivera, has over 10,000 students in grades 3, 4, and 5 in school districts in Whittier and Santa Fe Springs.
+The Music Enrichment Program (MEP), started in 1988 in Pico Rivera, has 9,000 students in grades 3, 4, and 5 in school districts in Whittier and Santa Fe Springs.

 Laura Stone, freelance musician and oboist with the Rio Hondo Symphony, demonstrates the woodwinds to fourth graders.
-Introducing fifth graders to the mysteries and intricacies of the trumpet along with the entire brass family is Norman Major, noted soloist, band leader, and teacher.
+Introducing fifth graders to the the entire brass family is Angela Romero who has a USC Doctorate in Trumpet Performance and a wide experience in solo and instrumental group performance.

 In 2004 a long-time dream became a reality when the program was expanded to include the string instruments.
 Elizabeth Lauritsen, an outstanding soprano, violinist and teacher from Whittier, presents the string program to third graders.

-Currently, funding for these programs is provided in the Whittier school districts by the Whittier Cultural Arts Foundation and the B.C.
-McCabe Foundation and in the Santa Fe Springs Area by the City of Santa Fe Springs.
+Currently, funding for these programs is provided in the Whittier school districts by the BCM Foundation and in the Santa Fe Springs Area by the City of Santa Fe Springs.

 Here are a few comments from teachers whose students have experienced the Music Enrichment Program: